Skip to main content

 Creating indicators

 Now that you have your core configuration in place, you can start creating indicators.
-Indicator creation involves running a chimera command (interactive) on the command line and will result in the creation of a file (component class) and addition of entries in to the database for created indicators, including permissions.
+Indicator creation involves either running a chimera command (interactive) on the command line or using a web form and will result in the creation of a file (component class) and addition of entries in to the database for created indicators, including permissions.

 The created indicator file will contain the basics of an indicator, and it extends the base Chart class but will still require you two write some PHP code to implement your indicator fully.